syntasso/kratix-docs/docs/main/05-reference/15-resources/04-status.md

 ```

-The status is always merged, with the lastest pipeline getting priority in case of
+The status is always merged, with the last pipeline getting priority in case of
 conflicts.
 In this example the `iam` key was updated with the additional
 `password` key, and the `message` key was overwritten.